Sant Pere de Rodes

 If we review the above study of Sant Pere de Rodes, which has been stitched together and revised over decades, it becomes clear that Chretien based his grail castle on Sant Miquel de Cuixà and Wolfram on Sant Pere de Rodes .
 We can also conclude that the cave with the relics has never been found and is covered by a landslide on or near this mountain.
 Scholars, who may have visited our site over time, got probably the idea to release inconclusive bits of information about the Roman structure, so they can claim they have said all along that the famous "Venus Temple" has been found!
 Until the cave has been recovered, they may be holding back most information to keep treasure hunters away because it is likely to have more that a few bones and a vessel.

 Finally, we need to consider that the origins of the grail mystery have finally been identified and that we have reached important "crossroads", pun intended.
-You have the option to either research "material things" at the Vatican to find out if Peter's relics are missing – and then review Robert's riddle to see if valuable artifacts from the Sack of Rome ended up in the lost cave – or you can start from 'scratch', literally, to find out why Kepler illustrated the title page of De stella nova with a vignette of ten chicks scratching in the fertile dung of a farmyard?
-Could this relate to his claim there is a seed of truth or "golden corn" in superstitious beliefs?
+You have the option to either research some "spiritual values" in the Pyrenees near Urgell, or "material things" at the Vatican to check if Peter's relics are missing – and then review Robert's riddle to see if valuable artifacts from the Sack of Rome ended up in the lost cave.
+Or you can start from 'scratch', literally, to find out why Kepler illustrated the title page of De stella nova with a vignette of ten chicks scratching in the fertile dung of a farmyard?
+Could this relate to his claim there may be a seed of truth or "golden corn" in superstitious beliefs?

 The choice is yours!